 We’re almost at the finish line.
-As many of you know, this Friday marks the end of the legislative cycle, the last day to pass bills before they head to the Governor’s desk.
-(Cheers from the crowd!)
-And, my golly, has it been a jam-packed year.
+As many of you know, the end of the 2018 legislative cycle is Friday, the last day to pass bills before they head to the Governor’s desk.
+It has been a jam-packed year.
 Our work is never done – and it has never been more important than it is right now.

 As the region’s leading voice on the state’s most pressing water issues — from sustainability and supply to water quality and infrastructure – we’re on the front lines of change for Southern California’s water future.
 We’re driving conversation, advocating for solutions and always looking ahead at what’s next.
 With members spanning from San Diego County all the way up to Kern County, crossing sectors like business, agriculture, government and of course, water, we provide a representative, balanced and non-partisan voice to the issues impacting our daily lives and economic vitality.